dparrini/cpp-fortranformat/README.md

 that the formatting in some cases may not reflect expected Fortran's.
 The following tables summarize the availability of each edit descriptor.

-Descriptors specified as "Recognized" are read from the format string but its output is basic and don't reflect expected Fortran's.
-Such cases are of the `Gw.d`, which output were made equal to `Fw.d` (which is incorrect).
+Some descriptors may be specified as "Recognized", where they are read from the format string but its output is basic and don't reflect expected Fortran's.

 ### Repeatable edit descriptors